skillitzimberg/mern-docker-auth/SETUP.md

 Let Gulp build when changes are made so we don't have to think about it, much.

 ### Configure the App
-Register our App as a class with an Express application property.
+Register our App as a class with an Express application property (a reference to Express).

 Register Morgan middleware to:
 * log server messages